nanos/m2-stockupdate/README.md

 A really basic module that will update your product stock from a CSV file every 10 minutes.

+This was prepared as part of a coding exercise for a job interview.

 ## Usage

 Install the module, then place a file called `stock.csv` into the `var/import/` folder.